noviceprogrammeroh/Social-Network-API/README.md

 # Social-Network-API

-This application uses a NoSQL database, Express.js, and Mongoose
+This application allows us to search a list of users, thoughts, friends, and reactions per user, as well add and delete users.
+It uses a NoSQL database, Express.js, and Mongoose

 ## I added some of the following items: <br />
 <br />